 I want to continue today to look at the attributes of God.
 I want to look at God is love.

 Love is such a devalued word today.
 We have one word for loving ice cream, our spouse, our car, our children, our God.
-We can fall into and we can fall out of love.
+We can fall into love, and we can fall out of love.
 We use the word ‘love’ instead of the word ‘like’.
 We use the word “love” when we mean “lust”.

-But in the Greek in which the NT was written, there are eight words for and they all mean something different.
+But in the Greek in which the NT was written, there are eight words for love, and they all mean something different.

 Eros: is physical love or sexual desire.
 It is the type of love that involves passion, lust, and/or romance.